Xafiq/cybersecurity-syllabus/05-seguridad-redes-2/web-hosting-security.md

 ---

-In today's digital environment, the security of web applications is crucial, especially when choosing shared hosting services like Godaddy, WP Engine, Siteground, Hostinger, Vercel, Netlify, Heroku, Render, Hostinger, SiteGround, etc. These modern services facilitate the development and deployment of applications but also present security challenges.
+In today's digital environment, the security of web applications is crucial, especially when choosing shared hosting services like Godaddy, WP Engine, Hostinger, Vercel, Netlify, Heroku, Render, Hostinger, SiteGround, etc. These modern services facilitate the development and deployment of applications but also present security challenges.

 This document analyzes the essential security features to look for in these providers, the common threats they face, and how a collaborative approach between providers and users can mitigate risks.
 Understanding these dynamics is vital for protecting sensitive data and maintaining system integrity in the cloud.